biswadeep-sarkar/form-tool-skeleton/README.md

 ## How to update the skeleton?
 You can just always download, copy and replace all the files.<br>
-Here is a git clone process that will work from your project's root directory:
+Here is a hacky way with the git clone process that will work from your project's root directory:

 Windows:
 ```